BeanstalkFarms/Beanstalk/projects/dex-ui/DEVELOPER.md

 - Tokens: can create and use a Token object with just a Provider, but attempted to do a write operation, such as setting approvals, will result in an "operation requires signer" error
 - Wells: similarly, wells can be readonly with just a Provider, or we can act on them (do swaps, add/remove liquidity, etc..) if we configure a signer.

+** Furthermore ** - it's important to keep in mind that if a user changes their connected account, for ex in Metamask, this _should_ instantiate a new SDK, and all previously "connected" data, such as Wells and Tokens, need to be "re-connected".

 Next sections will touch more on how this is handled

 ## Loading Data